 Cross-Program Invocation (CPI)

-Cross-Program Invocation (CPI) lets one Arch program call another program within the same transaction.
-CPI enables composition, modularity, and reuse of on-chain logic.
+Cross-Program Invocation (CPI) lets one Arch program invoke another program during transaction execution.
+Use CPI for composition, shared token operations, and PDA-authorized workflows.

 Basic CPI